llimllib/gpt-bash-cli/README.md

     -m, --model: set the model you want to use.
 Defaults to $MODEL -t, --temperature: set the temperature.
 Defaults to $TEMPERATURE

+STORAGE:

+    This script will store all requests to and responses from openai in a sqlite database in $DATA_DIR, in the "chat_completions" table

 EXAMPLE USAGE:

     gpt write a bash script that uses curl to access the openai API